l7mp/stunner/examples/simple-tunnel/README.md

 deployed into Kubernetes.
 The demo can be used to quickly check a STUNner installation.

 In this demo you will learn the following steps to:
-* integrate a typical WebRTC application server to be used with STUNner,
+* configure a UDP echo service in Kubernetes,
-* deploy the modified application server into a Kubernetes,
+* use the [`turncat`](/utils/turncat) utility to connect to STUNner,
-* deploy the Kurento media server into Kubernetes behind STUNner,
+* secure the STUNner deployment,
-* secure a STUNner deployment, and
+* connect a local UDP sender to the echo service running in Kubernetes via STUNner, and
-* scale a standard WebRTC workload using Kubernetes and STUNner.
+* test a STUNner installation with [`turncat`](/utils/turncat).

 ## Installation